-If you are thinking about harming or killing yourself, call the National Suicide Prevention Life Line at 1-800-273-8255.
+- If you are thinking about harming or killing yourself, call or text the National Suicide Prevention Life Line by simply dialing 988.

 We hope you are satisfied with our pharmacy.
 We may send you a Customer Survey.
 We ask that you complete and return the survey to us.